milo256/receval/README.md

 ```

 Lastly, we have `print()` and the arithmentic operators `+()`, `-()`, `*()`, and `/()`.

-Print prints its argument, an int, on a new line.
+Print prints its argument, an int, to the console on a new line.

 The arithmetic operators perform their respective operations on two ints.